 Learn more: Busting the Top 5 Myths In Citizen Development

-Below are the 5 easy steps to becoming a citizen developer in an organization:
+Below are the 5 steps on how to become a citizen developer.

 1. Identify and join the team

 The first step to becoming a citizen developer in your organization is showing interest.
 You’re better placed if your organization already has automated processes.
 An organization that has already embraced automation may have a citizen development program for its employees.
 Reach out to the person managing the program and learn how you can participate.